torsten-liermann/systemd-docker/README.md

 [here](#environment-variables)

 ## Systemd notifications
-`systemd-notify` is used to schedule and sequence the start-up of the different services.
+`systemd-notify` can be used to schedule and sequence the start-up of different services.
 The `systemd` [documentation](https://www.freedesktop.org/software/systemd/man/systemd.service.html) explains the configurations available in unit files:
 - `Type=notify`: "... it is expected that the daemon sends a notification message via sd_notify(3) or an equivalent call when